kirilcvetkov92/MultiAgentControl/Readme.md

 ## Implementation details

-This problem was solved with DDPQ Neural network

-I choose the '20 agents' environment because we can collect more data in order to provide more accurate and better-quality result.

-DDPQ (deep deterministic plicy gradient) reinforcement learning approach was chosen to sole this task.
+This problem was solved with DDPQ (deep deterministic plicy gradient) reinforcement learning approach based on my previous implementation for solving continious control environment.

+**Changes** :
+* The critic models learns Q-values from combined states and separate actions from all the agents.
+* The actor models get the best action, when combined states is served as input from all the agents.

 The DDPQ network model consists od 2 parts: